connelhooley/AkkaTestingHelpers/README.md

     .RegisterHandler<ExampleActor, int>(i => i * 2));
 ```

-You can then create the framework object from the settings object.
-Using the `CreateFramework` method.
+You can then create the framework object from the settings object by using the `CreateFramework` method.
 When creating the framework you must specify the type of actor you wish to test along with a `TestKit` instance.
-If the actor you wish to test (the SUT actor) does not have a default constructor you must give a `Prop` object to create the actor.
+If the actor you wish to test (the SUT actor) does not have a default constructor you must give a `Prop` object to create the actor with.
 If the SUT actor creates children in its constructor you must specify how many children it creates.
 The `CreateFramework` method only returns once all the children have been created.
-We'll see why this is done later.
+This will be explained later.

 The example below creates a framework with `ParentActor` as the SUT actor and waits for the `ParentActor`'s constructor to create 2 child actors.
 Note that `this` in the example is an instance of `TestKit`.